-We have audited the consolidated financial statements of Nipissing-Parry Sound Catholic District School Board, which comprise the consolidated statement of financial position as at August 31, 2020, and the consolidated statements of operations and accumulated surplus, cash flows and changes in net debt for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Nipissing-Parry Sound Catholic District School Board, which comprise the consolidated statement of financial position as at August 31, 2022, and the consolidated statements of operations and accumulated surplus, cash flows and changes in net debt for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Nipissing-Parry Sound Catholic District School Board for the year ended August 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with the financial reporting provisions of the Financial Administration Act supplemented by Ontario Ministry of Education memorandum 2004:B2 and Ontario Regulation 395/11 of the Financial Administration Act.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Nipissing-Parry Sound Catholic District School Board for the year ended August 31, 2022, and its results of operations and its cash flows for the year then ended in accordance with the financial reporting provisions of the Financial Administration Act supplemented by Ontario Ministry of Education memorandum 2004:B2 and Ontario Regulation 395/11 of the Financial Administration Act.